CedrickMonare/Career-Goals-Reflection/README.md

 1. **Short-term Goals** (Next 1-2 years):

     - Complete my CodeSpace certificate: By the next few months I want to successfully pass and get my CodeSpace certificate demonstrating my proficiency in HTML, CSS and JavaScript and it's frameworks.
-      Thereafter I would like to complete the FreeCodeCamp certification as well for further boost my reputation.
+      Thereafter I would like to complete the FreeCodeCamp certification as well to further boost my reputation.
 I would also like to improve my code efficiency and contribute to open source projects.
 I would also love to attend a tech conference around if there are any close by
     - CodeSpace and FreeCodeCamp Certifications: This goal is specific and measurable as it focuses on obtaining my certifications from CodeSpace and FreeCodeCamp, 2 reputable schools.
 Achieving these certifications will validate my skills and enhance my credibility as a Software/Web Developer, making me more competitive in the job market.
 It is achievable within the specified timeframe of four - six